 6. Orderly house = Orderly life

 “Letting go is even more important than adding.”
-After regaining order in your home, you take back control over your life.
 Tidying forces you into a state of self-reflection and makes you consider what genuinely brings you joy.
-Marie’s clients have experienced everything from job changes to feeling motivated and empowered.
+Kondo’s clients have experienced everything from feeling motivated and empowered to job changes.

-After decluttering your home, it’s true that you become more self-aware of what matters to you the most.
-You will realize that you now have the time to dedicate to activities or people that add meaning to your life.
-Those impulse buys you regularly made at Homegoods or Target will now become much easier to say no to.
+After decluttering your home, it’s true that you become more self-aware of what matters most.
+You will realize that you now have time for activities or people that add meaning to your life.
+And those impulse buys from HomeGoods or Target will become easier to say no to.

 7. Cleaning becomes much easier

 Once you get into the groove, cleaning naturally falls into your “necessities” bucket.
 The lone pair of shoes in your living room will irk you and make you aware that something’s out of place.
-Because there’s now dedicated space, you’ll feel much better when those shoes are in their home.
+Because everything now has a dedicated space, you’ll feel much better when those shoes are in their home.

-This goes back to what I mentioned earlier about your personal well-being.
-When things are in their right place, you will feel at ease and be able to relax.
-Cleaning becomes second nature to you and takes barely any time at all.
+This goes back to what I was mentioning earlier about your personal well-being.
+When things are in the correct place, you will feel at ease and be able to relax.
+Cleaning becomes second nature and takes less time.

 8. Respect makes everything look better

 A common theme throughout Kondo’s book is treating your belongings with respect.
-She breaks down her tidying strategy into two steps: touch your belongings and see if they spark joy.
-By creating this sense of unity between you and your things, you respect them more.
+She breaks down her tidying strategy into two steps: touching your belongings and then seeing if they spark joy.
+By creating a sense of unity between you and your things, you begin to respect them.

-This concept makes so much sense if you think about it.
-You respect your clothing by folding and hanging it, while avoiding clutter in the closet.
-They look much better category and color coded in your closet instead of on the floor of your laundry room.
+This concept makes sense if you think about it.
+You respect your clothing by folding and hanging them while also avoiding clutter.
+They look much better organized by category and color in your closet instead of lying on the floor.